-When the membrane potential V rises due to axial current flow, the Na channels open and the K channels close, such that the membrane potential moves towards the Nernst potential for sodium.
-The subsequent decline of the Na channel conductance and potential moves towards the Nernst potential for sodium.
-The subsequent decline of the Na channel conductance and the increasing K channel conductance as the voltage drops rapidly repolarises the membrane to its resting potential of -85mV (see Fig. 3.26).
+When the membrane potential V rises due to axial current flow, the

+Na channels open and the K channels close, such that the membrane potential moves towards the Nernst potential for sodium.
+The subsequent decline of the Na channel conductance and the increasing K channel conductance as the voltage drops rapidly repolarises the membrane to its resting potential of -85mV (see Fig. 3.15).